Discover more from Timeless & Timely

 “Geniuses differ from ordinary men less in the character of their attention than in the nature of the objects upon which it is successively bestowed.” —William James

 Regardless of in which vertical industry you ply your trade—manufacturing, retail, food and beverage, technology, financial services, etc.—or the department in which you sit (marketing, HR, communications, IT, etc.), you need to get out of your bubble.

 It’s easy and tempting to simply rely on the experience of what we know and of those around us.
 But when we open our eyes to things that aren’t obvious, to instances that we might think don’t apply to us or our area of business, it can be transformative.

 While I was on the communications team at Ford, we made it our business to study other industries and their approach to marketing and communications, rather than blithely following our competitors.

 People don’t care whether you’re trying to sell them a car, a burger, a phone, a pair of jeans, or a summer vacation.
-Our minds and spirit care about the overall experience, the information required to make a decision, and how they felt while the experience was happening.
+Our minds and spirits care about the overall experience, the information required to make a decision, and how they felt while the experience was happening.

 So go find some examples that resonate with people, that make you feel a certain way, and that stand out from the same-old, same-old of your industry.